 Several years passed before the second hockey product from Topps was released.
 The 1957-58 Topps design takes a step back from 1954-55 Topps, more resembling the early Parkhurst design.
 This Gordie Howe card goes heavy on red and features a white border.

 1962-63 Parkhurst includes two different Gordie Howe cards in the base set.
 The first card (#30), on the left below, includes a bright yellow background and large puck.
 The image of Howe is included on top of the puck and a Red Wings logo and facsimile signature complete the card.
-The second card (#31), features a horizontal layout and most of the same components as the vertical card.
-Both cards are numbered on the front.
+The second card (#31) features a horizontal layout and most of the same components as the vertical card.
+Both cards showcase the number on the card's front.

-Tall Boy cards would eventually spread across the hobby, but they made their first appearance in 1964-65 Topps Hockey.
+Tall-boy cards would eventually spread across the hobby, but they made their first appearance in 1964-65 Topps Hockey.
 Showcasing a close-up profile shot of Gordie Howe, this card is one of the top options from this popular vintage hockey set.
-There are multiple short prints in this set, but the Howe card is not one of them.
+While there are multiple short prints in the release, Howe is not among them.

-As the last card issued while Gordie Howe still roamed the rink, this 1979-80 OPC and Topps card holds more historical significance than monetary value.
+As the last card issued while Gordie Howe still roamed the rink, this 1979-80 OPC / Topps card holds more historical significance than monetary value.
 Still playing professional hockey at 51, Howe would turn the hockey torch over to a young 19-year-old who debuted during the same season.
-Collectors can find the rookie card for the young star in question, Wayne Greztky, in this product as well.
+Collectors can also find the rookie card for the budding star in question, Wayne Gretzky, in this product.

-The first Gordie Howe autographed cards emerged in the mid-1990s and many more have followed since then.
-A majority of the releases feature limited print runs, and cards with inscriptions and on-card autographs are some of the most popular.
+The first Gordie Howe autographed cards emerged in the middle of the 1990s and many more have followed since then.
+A majority of the releases feature limited print runs, and cards with inscriptions and on-card autographs are some of his most popular collectibles.